 Fancy yourself a keen walker?
-You’ve found just the place – Marrington Estate is the perfect base for those keen feet and a rural retreat – nestled in the countryside filled with rolling hills just waiting to be explored.
+You’ve found just the place – Marrington Escapes is the perfect base for those keen feet and a rural retreat – nestled in the countryside filled with rolling hills just waiting to be explored.

 However, if you fancy exploring a little further afield than just Marrington’s grounds, there are a variety of walks around Shropshire which are just perfect for those frosty days.
 What’s better than wrapping up warm and heading into the great outdoors with the crisp air tingling at your nose?